go-skynet/localai-website/content/howtos/easy-model-import-gallery.md

 Yes I know haha - ``Luna Midori`` making a how to using the ``luna-ai-llama2`` model - lol

+{{% notice note %}}
+You will need to delete the following 3 files that hugging face downloaded...

+- chat.tmpl
+- completion.tmpl
+- lunademo.yaml
+{{% /notice %}}

 Now lets make 3 files.
-(You may delete or edit if the gallery already made them)

 ```bash
 touch lunademo-chat.tmpl